 WHAT ARE THESE PEASPROUT CHEN BOOKS ALL ABOUT?

 THOSE SOUND LIKE BOOKS I NEED IN MY LIFE IMMEDIATELY, WHERE CAN I BUY THEM?

 ARE PEOPLE SAYING NICE THINGS ABOUT PEASPROUT?

 Oh wow, yes.
 Smiley emoticon.
 Publishers Weekly’s starred review called the first book “massively entertaining . . .
 Peasprout Chen is a future legend, indeed.”
 Kirkus’ starred review called the second book “a riveting second act.”
 The New York Times said, “It’s Hermione Granger meets ‘Crouching Tiger, Hidden Dragon’ meets the Ice Capades meets ‘Mean Girls.’ . . .
 PEASPROUT CHEN: FUTURE LEGEND OF SKATE AND SWORD . . . speaks in a single, strong voice, thanks to its spirited heroine.”
-Here are links to reviews:
+Here are links to reviews and awards:

 Bulletin of Center for Children’s Books